-I understand it now.
-Watching this content may seem or sound like a lot of fun when they first start watching it, or talking to their friends about it, or having a friend's older brother show it to them at a sleepover.
-However, the pornography that our young people see today is not the Playboy magazines we stole from our dads when we were growing up.
+The sexual media that our young people see today is not the Playboy magazine we stole from our dads when we were growing up.
 This pornography is dangerous to their developing minds, hurts their physical brains, disrupts the mechanisms necessary to develop relationship skills, and takes all the wonder and fun out of exploring this part of their personalities gradually.
-It places them in a “fast-forward” through what should be a fun and exciting time, (ripe with its own challenges to be sure) but now comes with an ocean of explicit adult videos available at the click of any button to act as 'guidance'.
-This content can cause depression, aggression, loneliness, and in large doses can contribute to dating violence and even assault.
-In short it can suck to be a young person developing your own sexuality and growing up in the age of online porn.
+It rushes them through what should be a fun and exciting time, ripe with challenges.
+However, there is an ocean of explicit adult videos available at the click of a button now to act as "guidance."
+In short, it can suck to be a young person developing your own sexuality and growing up in the age of online porn.

-Trying to self-navigate this sensitive time in their young lives and brain development with such a strong and ever present outside influence “showing” them how to behave in this area of their life is near impossible for a young child.
-It’s even worse when no one is talking to them about it, and maybe even worse yet that their protector, defender, guardian (dad) is silent on the topic.
-From my experience young people are definitely down to talk about it; it’s us, me, you, all the dads that are pulling back.
-Maybe kids talk to me because I’m a stranger?
+Maybe kids talk to me because I'm a stranger?
 Could be.
-In my experience, kids want to have this topic addressed, and there is no better person to do that than their parent(s), and with a boy especially, it should be the dad; or father-figure or male guardian.
-I have found young people are scared of this content and fake it with their peers because ‘everyone else’ is doing it.
-Alone, they want no part, and they are ok having a grown-up say "no way" on this topic.
-That may seem counterintuitive dads, but I have found young people genuinely want your guidance here.
+In my experience, kids want to have this topic addressed, and there is no better person to do that than their parent(s).
+And for a boy, this should be the dad, father figure, or male guardian.
+My experience is that young people are scared of this content and fake it with their peers because "everyone else is doing it."
+Alone, they want no part, and they are OK, having a grown-up say "no way" on this topic.
+That may seem counterintuitive, dads, but I have found young people genuinely want your guidance here.

-Parents tell me all the time how scary it is to talk about this topic with their kids, and that fear is the reason that they don’t.
-But as grown-ups (especially dads) we have a responsibility to protect our children at all costs; and we owe them that obligation no matter how difficult or frightening it may be to offer it.
-If a lion charged our family, we would not stop, wait, or weigh the potential outcomes of claws versus teeth.
-We would rush to throw ourselves in between the lion and our children no matter what the cost.
-“I’m not really good at fighting lions,” or “I don’t have any experience with that” would seem cold consolation as you stood beside your child in a hospital bed without a scratch on you.
-We would never send our children hiking out into the Mojave Desert to study the flora and fauna, take pictures or write in a journal or something, and then just forget to mention rattlesnakes, heat stroke and dehydration.
-The internet is a wild place, a wilderness full of ‘good’ and ‘bad’ and kids will find it alone, or together in a youth group, girls scout troop, or middle school class.
-Dads have to let them know that there are things out there not to look at; and that online porn, and their young minds, do not match.
+Parents constantly tell me how scary it is to talk about this topic with their kids, and that fear is why they don't.
+Grown-ups (especially dads) have a responsibility to protect their children at all costs.
+We owe them that obligation no matter how difficult or frightening it may be to offer it.
+If a lion charged our family, we would not stop, wait, or weigh the potential outcomes between teeth and claws.
+We would throw ourselves in between the lion and our children no matter what the cost.
+"I'm not good at fighting lions" or "I don't have any experience with that" would seem cold comfort as you stood beside your child in a hospital bed without a scratch on you.
+We would never send our children hiking in the Mojave Desert to study flora and fauna and forget to mention rattlesnakes, heatstroke, and dehydration.
+The internet is a wild place, a wilderness full of good and bad, and our kids will find it alone or together in a youth group, girls scout troop, or middle school class.
+Dads have to let their kids know that online porn and their young minds are not a good match.

 DHHS (Department of Health and Human Services)